Noé21 is preparing a symposium on the dismantling of nuclear power plants.

 “The dismantling of nuclear power plants is a crucial challenge we must face in order not to leave to future generations the task we had no courage to undertake.
 The symposium organized by Noé21 will contribute to meeting this challenge.“

-Marcos Buser, Institute for Sustainable Waste Management (Zurich).
+Marcos Buser, geologist and social scientist, Institute for Sustainable Waste Management (Zurich).
 Former member of the Federal Nuclear Safety Commission (NSC-KSA)